isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

-The server tag must be unique accross all servers in the database.
+The server tag must be unique across all servers in the database.
 When the server information under the given server tag already exists, it is replaced with the new information.
-The specified server tag is case insensitive.
-The maximum length of the server tag is 256 characters.
+The specified server tag is case-insensitive, and the maximum length of the server tag is 256 characters.
 The following keywords are reserved and must not be used as server tags: "all" and "any".